Skip to content

 For naming variables, functions, classes, interfaces, and enums, we follow camelCase as it’s the most common way to name variables in the React community.
 It is enforced by the linter, as you cannot create a function component without using camelCase.

 Using a linter is a must in any JavaScript project.
-For starters, we are using ESLint with the React Native community config and some custom rules to ensure that we are following the rules and conventions related to file naming, Tailwind CSS classes, TypeScript types, import order, internationalization files, and more.
+For starters, we are using ESLint with @antfu/eslint-config and some custom rules to ensure that we are following the rules and conventions related to file naming, Tailwind CSS classes, TypeScript types, import order, internationalization files, and more.
+This config also handles code formatting, so Prettier is no longer needed.

 Here is the complete ESLint configuration file: